LedgerHQ/clear-signing-erc7730-registry/README.md

 ## How to test

 - Inside the [developer-preview](/developer-preview) directory you'll find a [README](/developer-preview#readme) for a Node web application.
-It runs at localhost:3000 and can be used to preview the results of your clear signing metadata files.
+It runs locally and can be used to preview the results of your clear signing metadata files.